Android TV boxes are small plug-and-play devices that connect to your TV and give you access to TV shows, movies and games.

 Security is a priority for PrivateVPN, and it uses the industry-leading 256-bit AES encryption, DNS and IP leak protection, plus a kill switch for the Windows version of the app.
 The provider also doesn’t save any logs of user activity.

 PrivateVPN’s Android app covers your TV box and all your other Android devices.
-Plus, PrivateVPN apps are available for Windows, Mac and iOS.
+Plus, PrivateVPN apps are available for Windows, Mac, Linux and iOS.

 - Rapid streaming speeds